Niemann breaks 36-hole record at Riviera but only leads by 2

 Scoring like this wasn’t expected at the start of the week, even with the warm sunshine and very little wind.
 Riviera has held up against the best in the world — and all the world’s best are here this week — longer than any other PGA Tour event.

 The field featured all 10 from the top 10 in the world and 19 of the top 25.
-Not all of them will be around for the weekend, starting with Dustin Johnson, who had to play bogey-free for a 31 on his final nine holes just to shoot par.
+Not all of them will be around for the weekend, starting with Dustin Johnson, who had to play bogey-free for a 31 on his final nine holes just to 71.

 Johnson was the last player to challenge Wadkins’ scoring record.
 He had such a big lead in 2017 that he played it conservatively at the end.
 Plus, he didn’t know what the record was and didn’t particularly care.

 Patrick Cantlay, who had a mathematical chance to reach No. 1 in the world by winning, had to make a pair of birdies late to salvage his round for the second straight day.
-He shot 72 and was on the bubble of making the cut.
+He shot 72 and made the cut with one shot to spare.

-Jon Rahm and Collin Morikawa, the Nos.
-1 and 2 players in golf, played in the afternoon.
+The cut was at even-par 142.
+The 16-shot gap between the top and bottom was the largest since the 2019 PGA Championship at Bethpage Black, where Brooks Koepka had a seven-shot lead going into the weekend.

-Young kept his from turning into an early runaway.
+Young kept this from turning into an early runaway.
 He already has had a strong start to his rookie season by tying for second in the Sanderson Farms last fall.

 He was having a nice round until finishing with four straight birdies, all inside 10 feet, a couple of them involving tough pins.
 The easiest shot was his 1-foot birdie putt on the ninth hole to cap off his 62.